Inferring a population composition from survey data with nonignorable nonresponse: Borrowing information from external

-To make the populations targeted by the two sources consistent, we make the following adjustments and assumptions.
-On the one hand, we consider the Almalaurea interviewed who declared to work without a regular contract as unemployed.
-On the other hand, since the GESS did not provide any information about the geographical area where the respondents worked until the 2015 wave, we do not have the chance to detect the number of emigrated workers among the 2011 cohort.
-Hence, we assume the percentage of new graduates who decides to work abroad within the first year after graduation to be negligible.
+We make the following adjustments and assumptions to make the populations targeted by the two sources consistent.
+First, we consider the Almalaurea interviewed who declared to work without a regular contract as unemployed.
+Then, since the survey did not provide any information about the geographical area where the respondents worked until the 2015 wave, we do not have the chance to detect the number of emigrated workers among the 2011 cohort.
+Hence, we assume the percentage of new graduates who decide to work abroad within the first year after graduation to be negligible.
 Finally, we address the issue of possible time lags.
 Indeed, the survey procedure envisaged three reminders; then, those who did not respond to the online questionnaire were contacted by telephone.
 To avoid a bias due to the possible time lag, we adopt a conservative approach and consider all those in the Istat sample who started a job within the first 18 months after graduation as employed within one year.